-If your pet is scheduled for an operation or procedure under general anaesthetic (GA) it is important that you are aware of what is to happen and those steps taken to minimise the small risk involved with any anaesthetic.
+If your pet is scheduled for an operation or procedure which requires a general anaesthetic (GA) it is important that you are aware of what will happen, and the steps we take to minimise the small risk involved with any anaesthetic.

-It is essential that all pets have an empty stomach prior to a GA, so please deprive your pet of anything except water from midnight the evening before the anaesthetic.
+It is essential that all pets have an empty stomach prior to a GA, so please don’t give your pet anything except water from midnight the evening before the anaesthetic.

 Small pets such as rabbits, guinea pigs, rats etc. do not need to be starved.
 Kittens under 4 months of age coming in under the Early Neutering scheme can have a small breakfast.